 I found a job on a team that I truly love, where I can contribute in ways that are meaningful to me and the people I serve.

-Over the course of my 8.5 years in California, I lived with a total of 28 roommates (none of them were my relatives).
+Over the course of my eight and a half years in California, I lived with a total of 28 roommates (none of them were my relatives).
 They were lovely people, but after several years, I dreamed of a quiet home to myself.
 I have that now.

 There are many beautiful things in my life right now.
 And if God would have given them to me earlier, I wouldn’t have known what to do with them.
 I wasn’t ready.
 He knew that.